wp-plugins/wp-user-stylesheet-switcher/readme.txt

 = Options for the shortcode  =
 * list_title : Used to set a title to the list of stylesheets
-* list_type : Select between "dropdown" or "icon".
+* list_type : Select between "dropdown" "icon" or "button".
 The dropdown list is set by default.
+"Button" will show only only button to rotate between available stylesheets.
 * show_list_title : Set to "false" if you don't want any list title. "true" by default.

 Example : `[wp_user_stylesheet_switcher list_title="Les styles en icons " list_type="icon" show_list_title="false"]`